rememberSoftwares/yacana/README.md

 If you don't understand how a text to text neural network can call a python function let me tell you: It doesn't.
 When we refer to *tool calling* we also refer to *function calling* which is very poorly named.
 Function calling is the ability of an inference server to make the LLM output the text in a particular format.
 As of today only JSON is supported but there is no doubt that more formats will be available soon.
 However, now that we have the ability to control how the LLM answers, we can parse a JSON that we know the structure.
-Therefor we can ask the LLM for a JSON that matches the prototype of a python function.
+Therefore we can ask the LLM for a JSON that matches the prototype of a python function.
 For instance the name and parameters value.
 Some LLMs have been trained to ouput JSON in a particular way that matches a particular JSON structure.
 This particular JSON structure is becoming a convention and was pushed by big AI players likes OpenAI.
 Unfortunatly, the size and complexity of this JSON doesn't work very well with our dumb 8B LLMs.
 A problem that ChatGPT, claude, Grok and other smart LLMs don't have.
 To overcome this particular issue, Yacana comes with it's own JSON to call python functions.
 It's way lighter than the OpenAI standard and Yacana uses [percussive maintenance]() @todo url to force the model to output the JSON in a way that the tool expects.